harrisontowler/LinkPage-WordpressPlugin/README.md

 Any visitor to the site is able search for a username, it checks the database whether the username exists or not and is shown front end whether it is available or not.

+The users also have the option to delete their link-element uploads from the database with the cross button on the left. (this is of course only seen when the users session is live)

 A summary of the code: